appscode-cloud/docs/docs/platform/guides/license-management/contract.md

 ## Contract

 A contract is basically a digital agreement of the licensing relationship between AppsCode and its customers.
-Each contract represents a formal agreement for the use of specific AppsCode products, such as KubeDB or platform-enterprise, with defined validity periods and feature sets.
+Each contract represents a formal agreement for the use of specific KubeDB Platform products, such as KubeDB or platform-enterprise, with defined validity periods and feature sets.

 The contract management system within the Billing Console provides comprehensive tools for creating, modifying, and monitoring contracts.
 Administrators can specify product details, validity periods, and associated features, ensuring that customers have access to the appropriate resources for their needs.